 Step 1:

-Unfold paper filter so that there are three layers on one side and one layer on the other.
+Unfold a paper filter so that there are three layers on one side and one layer on the other.
 Set filter over chemex opening with three-layered area arranged on the side with the pour spout.

 Step 2: